GMod-Creativity/GModCollection/GarrysMod/garrysmod/data/expression2/vehicles/RC/Hologram Dogfighter/info.md

 wire all of the above to the Adv pod..then Activated from the Cam to the pod on "active" and finally Position Vector / Direction Vector to the E2 Chip which is inside the hologram don't mind pos vector.

+### Credits & Feedback

 Feel free to comment or critisize me :P
 Credit to BI0H@ZrD for his inspiration